-The unitholder may be exposed to legal risks (in line with legal documentation, the execution of contracts and the limits within them), and risks related to the reuse of cash received as collateral.
-The mutual fund NAV may change due to fluctuations in the value of securities purchased for investment from cash received as collateral.
+Investors may be exposed to legal risks (in relation to legal documentation, execution of contracts, and limits of contracts), transactional risks, and risks related to the reuse of cash received as collateral.
+The mutual fund's net asset value may change due to fluctuations of the value of the securities purchased by investing cash received as collateral.
 Due to exceptional market circumstances, the unitholder may also be exposed to liquidity risk involving, for instance, difficulties trading certain securities.